 About the Paul Reuter Prize

-The International Committee of the Red Cross (ICRC) is delighted to host the 13th Paul Reuter Prize Award Ceremony, where we will reveal the laureate of this prestigious prize.
+On 12 February 2025, the International Committee of the Red Cross (ICRC) hosted the 13th Paul Reuter Prize Award Ceremony, where Professor Andrew Clapham was revealed as the laureate of this prestigious prize for his book, War.

 Established in 1983 through a generous donation from Paul Reuter, Honorary Professor at the University of Paris and member of the Institut de droit international, the Paul Reuter Prize is awarded for major contributions to the understanding, teaching, and research of international humanitarian law (IHL).
 With its long-standing tradition, the prize has become a hallmark of recognition in the field of IHL, underscoring the importance of academic and legal advancements in addressing the realities of conflict.